 Fishing Port Protection

 Different species of salmon inhabit these waters at different times of the summer.
 Kings are available year-round and silvers (cohos) usually show up in August.
 But that's only part of the story.
 Because bottom species are less migratory than salmon, their numbers and size in a given area are much more easily affected by fishing pressure.
 That means the bottom fishing out of Port Protection, which experiences only a tiny fraction of the pressure of more established destinations, is truly exceptional, with abundant halibut, yelloweye rockfish and especially gargantuan lingcod.

 The remoteness of the area also brings its challenges.
 There is no easy way to replace gear or get equipment repaired, so we not only make sure our boats are in top shape before making the trip, but also take spares of nearly everything — rods and tackle, fish processing tools and supplies, even gear like downriggers and kicker motors.
 Simply put, equipment failure will not affect your trip.

 Because Underdog Sportfishing holds a NOAA-issued Halibut Charter Permit, you may retain halibut according to the year's charter angler halibut regulations.

 We also participate in the GAF (Guided Angler Fish) program.
 In simple terms, this allows us to acquire for our clients some of the catch share allocated for commercial fishing.
-Currently, the GAF program offers you the exciting opportunity to harvest two halibut per day of any size until our GAF quote is depleted.
-Please note than an additional fee of $382 per fish applies for fish harvested under the GAF program.
+Currently, the GAF program offers you the exciting opportunity to harvest two halibut per day of any size until our GAF quota is depleted.
+Please note that an additional fee of $382 per fish applies for fish harvested under the GAF program.
 Please see our Details page for further information.

 Short Runs and Pristine Waters